 Becoming more energy efficient is a simple way to help your business lower costs, reduce your carbon footprint and attract new, eco-conscious customers.
+And when your efficiency strategy enhances working conditions, it can boost staff well-being and increase productivity.

 So where should you begin?
 Getting a smart meter can help you identify the parts of your business that use the most energy.
 Once you understand that, you can work out how to use less energy, lower your energy bills, and reduce your carbon footprint.
 You may also find the Green Business Directory helpful in sourcing accredited Carbon Trust suppliers and installers.